SalonenTeemu/secure-programming/README.md

 - **t3.c**: A program with that prevents core dump files apppearing.
 - **t4.c**: A program that reads a file and filters all characters except letter’s, numbers, commas and hyphen and prints the result on the screen.

 ---

+### 4. File Mixing and Error Handling

+This section handles errors related to files as well as underflowing or overflowing numbers.

+- **t4.cpp**: A program that mixes two files row by row: first row from the other, second from the other and so on while checking for possible errors and throwing exceptions with appropriate messages for each case.
+- **t5.cpp**: A command line interface calculator program that checks for possible underflow, overflow, and division by zero errors and throws exceptions with appropriate messages for each case.

+---